 "We're not there yet, but at some point it's going to be cheaper to take a tumour and put it into the machine and get these thousands of signals about its biology than it is to do the increasing number of required tests using traditional techniques in a lab," Mackey said.
 "When those two lines intersect, we're going to switch to using the new technologies, and we will need algorithms like this to make sense of the data."

-Explore further: The factor that could influence future breast cancer treatment
+Explore further: Mutations linked to breast cancer treatment resistance

 Their findings were published Dec.
 2 in the peer-reviewed journal PLOS ONE.